amtam0/coronavirus-world-map/README.md

 The lambda function template is in the folder.
 Github Authentification username/password need to be added in the env variables in the Console

-You can then add a timed trigger(Cloudwatchevent) to lambda in order to automatically update the dataset.
+You can then add a timed trigger(Cloudwatchevent) to lambda in order to automatically update the dataset(here it is updated every 5 hours).

 ## References